 You need a defined purpose, promises, and voice to support and guide your communications throughout a challenge.
 Plus the ability to convey your unique value.

 These are key elements that allow you to connect with your target audience in powerful ways with a powerful brand, mission and communications strategy.

 Ways that help your supporters stay loyal and support you through something like what we are facing.

-be afraid to take action.
+Don’t be afraid to communicate with your donors right now (webinar).
+Don’t be afraid to take action.
 Because — trust me — inaction will hurt you more in the long term.
 Why?
-Because inaction has consequences
+Because inaction has consequences.

 – – – – – – – PS >>